These Make-Ahead Breakfast Burritos in the Ninja Foodi are easy to make, they freeze & re-heat easily, and they taste delicious!

 - Remove burrito filling from the inner pot and place into a mixing bowl.
 Place the rack or basket into the Ninja Foodi and set the Air Crisp to 375° F to pre-heat.

 - Assemble your breakfast burrito.
-Add ½ cup of filling onto one side of the tortilla shell and top with about 1-2 Tbsp of shredded cheese.
+Add ½ cup of filling onto one side of the tortilla shell and top with about 1-2 tablespoon of shredded cheese.
 Roll into a burrito.
 See post for tips on rolling the burrito

 - Brush with olive oil or butter.
 Place up to 4 burritos seam side down onto the rack or in the basket of the Ninja Foodi and Air Crisp at 375° F for 10 minutes, flipping half way through.
 Serve and Enjoy!
 See post for tips on freezing and re-heating.